opentensor/developer-docs/docs/emissions.md

 # Emissions

-In this document we describe how emissions are calculated for a subnet.
+In this document we describe how the root network calculates emissions for a subnet.

 :::tip Before you proceed
 Read the [Root Network](./root-network.md) document before you proceed.